ColinWu0403/ColinWu0403/README.md

 - 👋 Hi, I’m @ColinWu0403
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-CS 180 - Object Oriented Programming in Java
+CS 182 Foundations of Computer Science and CS240 Programming in C
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ...
 On Github or my email